Employee-gardeners grow for good in the corporate backyard

 Grow food, not turf.

-Our approach so far: Keep it simple and sustainable.
+Our approach so far: Keep it simple and sustainable to ensure success.

 - We grow in raised beds, to maximize productivity and minimize weeding.